Tyrell Waite: Tamworth

 On 2 June 2019, Tamworth confirmed that Waite, along with midfielder Chris Spencer had signed new one-year contracts to remain with the club for the 2019–20 season.
-Waite came on as a 65th minute substitute for Ahmed Obeng on the opening day of the season, as Tamworth drew 1–1 away at St Ives Town on 10 August 2019.
+Waite came on as a 65th-minute substitute for Ahmed Obeng on the opening day of the season, as Tamworth drew 1–1 away at St Ives Town on 10 August 2019.

 Tamworth confirmed that Tyrell had committed to the club for a third season on 2 July 2020, becoming the sixth player to agree terms with the club.

 Waite signed for Tamworth for a fourth season on 6 June 2021.

-Tyrell scored a brace on 12 October 2021 in a home Southern League Premier Division Central fixture against Stourbridge, scoring on the 40th minute and the 73rd minute to secure a 4-0 victory for Tamworth.
+Tyrell scored a brace on 12 October 2021 in a home Southern League Premier Division Central fixture against Stourbridge, scoring on the 40th minute and the 73rd minute to secure a 4–0 victory for Tamworth.

+Coalville Town

-On 23 December 2021, Waite signed for Southern League Premier Central rivals Coalville Town ending his four year association with Tamworth.
+On 23 December 2021, Waite signed for Southern League Premier Central rivals Coalville Town ending his four-year association with Tamworth.

+Nuneaton Borough

 Waite returned to former club Nuneaton Borough in June 2022.

+Mickleover

+Tyrell signed for Mickleover on 1 February 2024.

+Basford United

 In May 2024, Waite joined Basford United.
 He departed the club by mutual consent in January 2025.

+Barwell

+Waite signed for Southern League Premier Central side Barwell in January 2025.
+He signed a one-year contract with the club on 7 July 2025.

+Rugby Borough

+On 31 January 2026, Rugby Borough confirmed the signing of Waite, along with Lathaniel Rowe-Turner and Gary Stohrer.